Catholic school: Belgium

 In the past there were conflicts between state schools and Catholic schools (de schoolstrijd), and disputes regarding whether the Catholic schools should be funded by the government.
 The 1958 School Pact was an agreement by the three large political parties (the Christian Democratic, Socialist and Liberal parties) to end these conflicts.

 Due to the federalization of Belgium, education is organized by the three communities since 1989.
 The educational system of each language community is organized in a different manner.
 The Dutch-, the French- and the German-speaking part of Belgium can organize its own educational system.
-This is the immediate reason why also Catholic schools are managed in a different way in each part of the country.
+This is the immediate reason why Catholic schools are also managed in a different way in each part of the country.

 Flanders

-Catholic schools in Flanders are organized by Catholic Education Flanders (Katholiek Onderwijs Vlaanderen), a membership organization of catholic schools in Flanders and the Brussels region.
+Catholic schools in Flanders are organized by Catholic Education Flanders (Katholiek Onderwijs Vlaanderen), a membership organization of Catholic schools in Flanders and the Brussels region.
 Catholic Education Flanders is the biggest educational player in Flanders.
 It oversees education for approximately 935 000 pupils and students through its 2,200 maintained schools.
 In addition, the organization includes 10 education centers for adults, 11 colleges and a university.

 In 2016 the pedagogical project of the ‘dialogue schools’ was introduced.
-At the crossroads of education, Church and society, the catholic dialogue school welcomes everyone, whatever his or her religious or ideological background may be.
-The catholic dialogue school is first and foremost a school inspired by the Catholic tradition where dialogue is central.
-Dialogue with each other, with the context, with tradition, with God, with other worldviews in which one finds truth, meaning and purpose.
-Throughout dialogue the catholic school tries to enrich itself; and in a contemporary context recontextualizes its Christian inspiration.
+At the crossroads of education, Church and society, this type of Catholic school admits everyone, whatever his or her religious or ideological background may be.
+The Catholic dialogue school is first and foremost a pedagogical project inspired by the Catholic tradition where dialogue is central.
+Dialogue with each other, with the context, with tradition, with God, with other worldviews.
+By engaging in dialogue, the project aims to re-contextualize the Christian tradition in the contemporary context.